Lemon, Ginger and Honey: a Comforting and Nourishing Winter Drink

-Imagine the scene: you've just come in from the snow, and now you're inside, you've taken off your boots, snuggled into your favorite armchair, and you're savoring a steaming mug of honey, ginger and lemon juice, which you prepared earlier.
+Imagine the scene: you've just come in from the snow, and now you're inside, you've taken off your boots, snuggled into your favorite armchair, and relaxed, you're savoring a steaming mug of honey, ginger and lemon juice, which you prepared earlier.

 This natural fruit juice is better than anything you would buy at your local supermarket, and at least you know what's in it.

 A Mug of Hot Lemon, Ginger and Honey

 Store Some of the Mixture to Use Later

 It also tastes good as a cold drink, just right for a hot summer's day.

 The good thing about this drink is that you can make a lot more than you need for one day, and keep some of the concentrated mixture in your fridge, just putting a small serving into your mug when needed, adding boiling water.